near/wallet-selector/packages/core/docs/api/wallet.md

 **Parameters**
 - `params` (`object`)
   - `message` (`string`): The message requested sign.
 Defaults to `verify owner` string.
-  - `callbackUrl` (`string?`): Applicable to browser wallets (e.g. MyNearWallet).
-This is the callback url once the signing is approved.
-Defaults to `window.location.href`.
-  - `meta` (`string?`): Applicable to browser wallets (e.g. MyNearWallet) extra data that will be passed to the callback url once the signing is approved.

 **Returns**
 - `Promise<void | VerifiedOwner>`: Browser wallets won't return the signing outcome as they may need to redirect for signing.
 For MyNearWallet the outcome is passed to the callback url.